tudousponge/COMM7340-Golf/Recommending System.md

 [Forget privacy: you're terrible at targeting anyway](https://apenwarr.ca/log/20190201)
   - It's mainly about ... recommending system.
   - People like collecting data while are not good at analyse it.
-  - Even people can analyse every data they collect,
+  - Even people can analyse every data they collect, data doesn't lead to the right way all the time.
+  -

 ## Topic Areas

 - [ ] content production
-- [ ] content distribution
+- [x] content distribution
 - [ ] media research(e.g. news framing, discourse, photos, videos, news bias
 - [ ] media effects
   Details:

 ## Research Type
 - [ ] about change